HL7/fhir-shorthand/input/pagecontent/tutorial.md

 This will download the latest version of the HL7 FHIR IG Publisher tool. **This step can be skipped if you already have the latest version of the IG Publisher tool.**

+> **Note:** If you have never run the IG Publisher, you may need to install Jekyll first.
+See [Installing the IG Publisher](https://confluence.hl7.org/display/FHIR/IG+Publisher+Documentation) for details.

 > **Note:** If you are blocked by a firewall, or if for any reason __updatePublisher_ fails to execute, download the current IG Publisher jar file [here](https://fhir.github.io/latest-ig-publisher/org.hl7.fhir.publisher.jar).
 When the file has downloaded, move it into the directory _/FishExample/build/input-cache_ (create the directory if necessary.)

 Now run: